 Eight foods are responsible for 93% of food allergic reactions: egg, peanut, milk, soy, tree nut, fish, shellfish and wheat.

 Other reactions in food allergic patients may induce hives or swelling or exacerbation of atopic dermatitis (in children).
-Other manifestations of food allergy may include: nausea, vomiting, diarrhea and abdominal cramps.
+Other food allergies symptoms may include: nausea, vomiting, diarrhea and abdominal cramps.

 More recently a new food allergy identified is that to red meat following a tick bite.